How to Major in Artificial Intelligence

 - What colleges offer an AI major or track?

-- What are the top AI programs in the country?
+- Which are the top AI programs in the country?

 - What courses will I take to earn a degree in artificial intelligence?

-- How can I get accepted into an AI program?
+- How can I get into an AI program?

 - What is the job/salary outlook for AI degree holders?